What airline fare classes tell you about your ticket

 Deciphering fare basis codes takes practice and knowledge specific to the airline, as each one has its own style for writing codes.
 I wouldn’t put too much time into being able to understand anything beyond your fare class and its set rules.

-As noted above, you’ll often see bloggers or avid award travelers discussing tickets using generic codes:
+As noted above, you’ll often see frequent flyer sites discussing tickets using generic codes:

 - Y – Economy